UltimoTheUltimate/Notes/Second Semester/System Performance in Time.md

-To analyse system behaviour in time, we need to consider its behaviour in the **time domain**.
+ dTo analyse system behaviour in time, we need to consider its behaviour in the **time domain**.

 Time response is given by:
 $$y\left(t\right)=y_{t}\left(t\right)+y_{ss}\left(t\right)$$